NathanVaughn/pyleft/README.md

 Types of types, such as `List` or `Tuple` are not required.
 For example, a type hint of just `list` is allowed, although you should normally be as specific as possible with a better type hint like `List[int]`.

+Individual functions can be ignored with a `# noqa` comment on the same line.

 ## Disclaimer